Prajwal-1500/LeaveManagementFrontend/README.md

 - Rejected or cancelled leaves do not deduct balance
 - Managers cannot approve already rejected or cancelled requests
 - Employees can access only their own leave records

+### Technology Stack

+#### Frontend
+- Framework: React.js(Vite)
+- Styling: CSS
+- Routing: React Router DOM

+### Project Setup

+#### Running the Frontend
+- Open a terminal in the frontend directory and install npm dependencies: npm install
+- Run the server: npm run dev
+- The UI will run at: http://localhost:5173